 34lukefilms = executive producer, director and creator BEN SELKOW.
-He is an award-winning, seventeen-year veteran filmmaker.
-He has directed and produced non-fiction pieces for HBO, CNN, Discovery Channel, Science Channel, Participant Media, Esquire Network/NBCU, SundanceTV and Fox Sports Net while working with Zero Point Zero, Mass Appeal, Matador Content, DreamWorks Television, KPI, Sharp, Blowback Productions, and Hock Films.
-Ben has worked on everything from long-form documentaries to feature film studio productions to commercials to music videos to television episodics.
-Working in all phases from development to delivery, from shoe-string to multi-million dollar budgets, has given Ben a vast technical and creative production experience.
+He is an award-winning, eighteen-year veteran filmmaker.
+He has executive produced, showrun and directed non-fiction pieces for Netflix, HBO, CNN, Discovery Channel, Science Channel, Participant Media, Esquire Network/NBCU, SundanceTV and Fox Sports Net while working with Zero Point Zero, Mass Appeal, Matador Content, DreamWorks Television, KPI, Sharp, Blowback Productions, and Hock Films.
+Ben has worked on international long-form documentaries to feature film studio productions to commercials to music videos to television episodics.
+Working in all phases from development to delivery, from shoe-string to multi-million dollar budgets, has given Ben a vast creative, technical and logistical production experience.

 Previously, Ben directed all six episodes of the much anticipated series BELIEVER WITH REZA ASLAN (2017).
 This series travels the world looking at religions in conflict with religious scholar and host Reza Aslan immersing deeply into worlds of faith.